 GBRow 2013 offered the highest bounty in any rowing race in history of £100,000 for beating the fastest world record time.

-In additon the first boat home (verified winner for all categories under I.A.W. race rules) won £15,000 and Second place won £6,000.
+In addition the first boat home (verified winner for all categories under I.A.W. race rules) won £15,000 and Second place won £6,000.

-The iconic launch was from Tower Bridge on Saturday 1st June 2013 as the tide turned to ebb at 08.15 BST.
+The launch is from Tower Bridge on Saturday 1st June 2020 as the tide turns to ebb.

 Boat 1: The Coast Girls – Charlene Ayres from Cardiff and Sally Kettle from Kingston, London.
 Sally and her mother – who had never been in a rowing boat in her life before and stepped in at the last minute – have rowed across the Atlantic.